 ASD screening rates during primary care visits vary greatly, with different levels of use of standardized screening tools.
 Some of this variability has been shown to be associated with children's sociodemographic characteristics (e.g. race/ethnicity, socioeconomic status, geographic location, language spoken at home).
-Research has shown that children from minority backgrounds are diagnosed on average more than a year later than their White peers^{56,57}.
-However, it has been demonstrated that universal screening for ASD following a standardized protocol, including immediate referral for screenpositive cases, drastically reduces disparities in age of diagnosis^{46, 52, 58}.
+Research has shown that non-White children are diagnosed on average more than a year later than their White peers^{57,58}.
+However, it has been demonstrated that universal screening for ASD following a standardized protocol, including immediate referral for screen-positive cases, drastically reduces disparities in age of diagnosis^{46,52,59}.
 Therefore, access to screening for all children, regardless of sociodemographic characteristics, is crucial to reduce existing disparities that may impact life-long outcomes.
 Dedicating more resources to early screening in underserved communities, with a corresponding increase in funding for evidence-based diagnostic evaluations, will avoid lengthening waitlists and link individuals to interventions and services more quickly.